-+DIG4433, Visual Development
++DIG4433, Visual Development 3 hrs., 3 crs.

 Prerequisites: GRA2156, DIG2100with a minimum grade of "C."

 This course covers principles of visual storytelling and visual development, including the nature and tradition of visual storytelling.
 This course will focus on storytelling, sketching, and communication of design ideas within a design team and to potential users.
 Assignments will focus on hands-on learning through individual assignments, application of design skills in group mini-projects, and peer critique.